WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Synchronous/DeviceFinder/Find_devices/README.md

 This example demonstrates how to find all available USB and ethernet devices.

-In order to use API correctly, please refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).
+For detailed API usage, refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).

-If you'd like to create your own application, start by using this simple template, and then include your own code.
+To create your own application, start with this simple template and then include your custom code.

-## How to use this example
+## How To Use This Example

-### Hardware Requirement
+### Hardware Requirements

 In order to run this example, you should get one of WPC product.

 ## Troubleshooting

-For any technical support, please register new [issue](https://github.com/WPC-Systems-Ltd/WPC_Python_driver_release/issues) on GitHub.
+For technical support, please register a new [issue](https://github.com/WPC-Systems-Ltd/WPC_Python_driver_release/issues) on GitHub.